grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 The essential tools
 ===================

 Ever watched Karate Kid, either the old version or the new one?
-The thing they have in common is that when the kid starts learning Karate (or Kung-Fu) from his master, he is given a basic, repetitive task (like taking off a jacket, and putting it on again), not knowing yet where it would lead him.
+The thing they have in common is that when the "kid" starts learning karate (or kung-fu) from his master, he is given a basic, repetitive task (like taking off a jacket, and putting it on again), not knowing yet where it would lead him.
 Or look at the first Rocky film (yeah, the one starring Sylvester Stallone), where Rocky chases a chicken in order to train agility.

 When I first tried to learn how to play guitar, I found two pieces of advice on the web: the first was to start by mastering a single, difficult song.
 The second was to play with a single string, learn how to make it sound in different ways and try to play some melodies by ear just with this one string.
 Do I have to tell you that the second advice worked better?